bifold-pathomics/xMIL-Pathways/README.md

 **Summary**: In this work, we infer transcriptome-derived signaling pathway activities directly from routine H&E slides.
 We propose  to use the MIL heatmaps for stratifying the patients.
 In this regard we propose spatial activity metric (TAPAS) quantifying intratumoral heterogeneity based on XAI heatmaps.
 In this repository, we share the codes for this manuscript.
-We have also shared data of an exemplar patient at Zenodo.
+We will soon also share data of an exemplar patient at Zenodo.
 We have prepared the pipelines in the way that they work fluently with the shared data.